CBS News Roundup - 11/28/2024 | World News Roundup Late Edition

 NPR Privacy Policy

-Everything Everywhere Daily - The Islamic Caliphates
+Everything Everywhere Daily - The North American Turkey (Encore)

-Learn more about the Islamic Caliphates and how they ruled the Islamic world on this episode of Everything Everywhere Daily.
+Learn more about the turkey, how it became domesticated, and how it became a part of the holidays in North America on this Episode of Everything Everywhere Daily.

 Sponsors